-PCPs will receive regular updates of member assignments and related services and benefits.
-Longevity Health Plan's PCP have a limited right to request a member be assigned to a new PCP.
+PCPs can receive regular updates of member assignments and related services and benefits by calling Client Services.
+Longevity Health Plan's PCPs have a limited right to request a member be assigned to a new PCP.
 A provider may request to have a member moved to the care of another provider due to the following behaviors:

-• Fraudulent use of services or benefits.
+Fraudulent use of services or benefits.